 The Clerk is not an attorney and cannot give legal advice!

-You may use a law library to look up statutes that cover eviction.
+You may use a law library to look up statutes that cover Eviction Actions.
 Chapter 10 of the Arizona Revised Statutes covers the Arizona Residential Landlord and Tenant Act .
 If you are unable to find the information you need in the statutes, you should contact an attorney for assistance.

 If your case is not filed properly and/or the proper notices are not given, your case will be dismissed without prejudice and you will have to refile.

 Only the following can file a complaint:

 - A property owner

 - An officer of a corporation authorized to represent the corporation

 - A Party satisfying the standard of Supreme Court Rule 31.